 Skip to Content

-Animals in Vermont
+Animals and Wildlife in Vermont

 One can see wild animals in every season and every part of the state.
 To spot moose, one must visit wetlands and the bogs area, their mating season.
 This list will only highlight a few of the animals in Vermont.